twilio/twilio-ruby/docs/usage/errors.rst

 Exceptions
 ----------
-If the Twilio API returns a 400 or a 500 level HTTP response, the twilio-ruby library will throw a :class:`Twilio::REST::RequestError`.
+If the Twilio API returns a 400 or a 500 level HTTP response, the twilio-ruby library will throw a :class:`Twilio::REST::RestError`.
 400-level errors are normal during API operation ("Invalid number", "Cannot deliver SMS to that number", for example) and should be handled appropriately.